Battery Storage ModeUpdated 7 months ago

-When you keep your battery at maximum charge when not in use, it drains it faster than you might expect, also leaving it almost drained isn’t a good option either.
+Keeping your battery at maximum charge when not in use or leaving it almost drained are not good for your battery.
 To maximize the lifespan of your Li-Po battery, ensure that you stick to the storage voltage specification.

 The battery that ships with your SwiftPaws Kit is actually a battery pack with either three (3) or four (4) internal cells depending on which Kit you have.
 A fully charged LiPo cell is 4.2 volts, while a dead cell is 3.3 volts.